AntonSazonov/BigBlurTest/README.md

 # Blur algorithms and implementations test

- Stack Blur algorithm was invented by Mario Klingemann. https://medium.com/@quasimondo
+ The Stack Blur algorithm was invented by Mario Klingemann. mario@quasimondo.com https://medium.com/@quasimondo

  SSE2 versions are far from ideal (especially division operation), but shows nice results even in naive implementation.